JonOnEarth/Bayesian-Neural-network/README.md

 - https://github.com/anassinator/bnn

 - [torchbnn](https://github.com/Harry24k/bayesian-neural-network-pytorch) a lightweight repository of bayesian neural network for PyTorch.(But I have a doubt with his implementation)
+- https://github.com/magister-informatica-uach/INFO320 A class for BNN and VAE